 When I started writing about personal finance back in 2007, there was only a handful of us, Filipino bloggers, who are in the financial niche.

 Fast forward to more than a decade later, especially due to the growth of social media, there’s now a multitude of financial gurus who dispense money and investment advice online.

-They call themselves financial advisers, smart investors, wealth guru, money doctor, and many other names using different iterations of these terms.
+They call themselves financial advisers, smart investors, wealth gurus, money doctors, and many other names using different iterations of these terms.

 Recently, someone sent me a message, who had an interesting query.
 He says…

 There are so many people claiming to be financial gurus nowadays.
 How do I know which ones are real and which ones are fake?
 Who can I trust?
 Who do I believe?
 Whose advice should I take?

 So here’s the thing…